 It wasn’t long before I had signed myself up to an introduction to sailing course, which I frankly consider a roaring success by the mere fact I didn’t sink the boat!
 Having experienced instructors to hand did genuinely make a huge difference though and I did manage to catch the wind and pick up some decent speed without cracking my head on the boom of the sail too much.
 I even very optimistically grabbed a windsurfing board, which just as in my previous attempts at surfing and stand up paddle boarding involved my face hitting the water full force as people half my age sailed effortlessly past looking like professionals more often than it did me actually standing up on the board and moving!

 In that respect I had a fantastic time.
 I rested a lot, exercised, tried out the sports and even had some lessons in a few things I had never tried before.
-I genuinely had a nice, relaxing time.
+I genuinely had a nice, relaxing time and it was great having everything there at my fingertips.

 Of course there were some things I didn’t like about the experience too.